ChuckJonas/ts-force/docs/getting-started.md

 2. Look at `./src/generated/sobs.ts` and scan over what has been created.
 You'll see an interface and class for each SObject.
 Notice that the properties have all been 'prettified' to [javascript standard naming conventions](https://www.w3schools.com/js/js_conventions.asp).
 3. Open your dev org.
 On Account, create a new text field with API name of `Name` (EG: `Name__c` once created)
 4. run `ts-force-gen -j ts-force-config.json` again
 5. Open `./src/generated/sobs.ts`.
-Note the error due to duplicate identifier
+Note the error: `Duplicate identifier 'name'.`

 In this case, the auto-mapping is in conflict with the standard name field.
 You can override the auto-mapping by replacing 'Account' literal string with: